 - the ability to design and analyse hypothesis-driven laboratory and/or field studies

-This specialist Masters course is completed over one year full-time study, commencing in Autumn 2014.
+This specialist Masters course is completed over one-year full-time study, commencing in Autumn.
 Certificate and Diploma levels are available.

 The course provides participants with:

-- basic competence in management and pathological techniques in wild animals; and
+- basic competence in veterinary techniques and preventative medicine for wild animals

-The course is delivered through two terms of lectures, seminars, tutorials and problem-based learning, with modular examinations, followed by a research project over the summer months, prior to final assessment.
+The course is delivered through two terms of lectures, seminars, tutorials and problem-based learning, with modular examinations, followed by a research project over the summer months (June-September), prior to final assessment.

 Teaching covers taxa e.g. mammals, reptiles, birds and the disciplines that influence these taxa, such as epidemiology, infectious diseases, conservation and management.